-If the student withdraws after beginning classes, the student must notify the Student Services Department and the Regional Director of Financial Aid to begin the withdrawal process.
+If the student withdraws after beginning classes, the student must notify the Student Services Department and the Financial Aid Office to begin the withdrawal process.
 The policy for granting credit for previous training shall not impact the refund policy.
 Refund calculations are based on the last date of recorded attendance.
 Refunds on withdrawals will be made within 30 days after the effective date of the withdrawal the date the College officially determined that the student withdrew).
 Refund calculations are determined using the following procedures.